• Home

 Considered fast-growing, magenta cherry can reach around 3 to 15 metres tall and 2 to 10 metres wide.
 However, cultivated in gardens, it typically only reaches about 10 metres tall and 5 metres wide, perfect for larger or smaller spaces.

-This particular species is very similar to another popular relative in the genus, Syzygium Australe.
+This particular species is very similar to another popular relative in the genus, Syzygium australe.
 The glossy fruits and nectar-rich flowers will attract a variety of birds, bees and butterflies.

 Common Landscaping Applications for Brush Cherry